Bytom-Community/Bytom-Tech-Book/Chapter 04.md

 "file":"C:\\Users\\Mac\\AppData\\Roaming\\Bytom\\keystore\\UTC--2018-09-21T11-51-52.401546400Z--e35c76e1-0f6c-4431-bb0f-eca37206d885"}}
 ```

-​	Here are the arguments of `curl` commandline:
+​	The arguments used with `curl` commandline are:

 * -X: Set the method of request, such as GET, POST, DELETE, etc.
-* -d: Use `POST` to send ApiServer data.
+* -d: Send data to the api url using `POST` method.
-* Others can be learn on the internet.
+* Other parameters for curl can be found online or try `curl -h`

 > curl命令参数如下：
 >